lixujin99/TSformer-SA/README.md

 # TSformer-SA

-The official implementation of **A Temporal-Spectral Fusion Transformer with Subject-specific Adapter for Enhancing RSVP-BCI Decoding**.
+The official implementation of **A Temporal-Spectral Fusion Transformer with Subject-Specific Adapter for Enhancing RSVP-BCI Decoding**.

 ![alt text](figure/Model1_revision.png)